mattcroat/joy-of-code/posts/sveltify-any-javascript-library/sveltify-any-javascript-library.md

 slug: sveltify-any-javascript-library
 published: '2023-09-29'
 category: svelte
-draft: true
 ---

+{% youtube id="RuM4KHTZqD4" title="Sveltify Any JavaScript Library" %}

 ## Table of Contents

 ## Sveltify Any JavaScript Library

-[Svelte makes it easy to work with any existing JavaScript library](https://joyofcode.xyz/using-javascript-libraries-in-svelte) since it gives you control over the DOM.
+[Svelte makes it easy to work with any existing JavaScript library](https://joyofcode.xyz/using-javascript-libraries-in-svelte) since it gives you control over the DOM and doesn't require mental gymnastics.

 Instead of using regular JavaScript you can take advantage of the declarative nature of Svelte and **sveltify** any JavaScript library for a nicer developer experience — which you can also publish on [npm](https://www.npmjs.com/) if you want.

+{% embed src="https://stackblitz.com/github/joysofcode/sveltify?ctl=1&embed=1&file=src/routes/+page.svelte&hideExplorer=1&hideNavigation=1&view=preview&title=Sveltify" title="Sveltify" %}

-You can find the [source code on GitHub](https://github.com/joysofcode/sveltify).
+You can find the source code on [GitHub](https://github.com/joysofcode/sveltify).

 First we're going to use [Svelte actions](https://learn.svelte.dev/tutorial/actions) to create a reusable tooltip from [Floating UI](https://floating-ui.com/), and then use component composition to turn a [Leaflet](https://leafletjs.com/) map into a simple library we can use.